EmmanuelADAM/ReuniceWP3/README.md

 PUT | Poznan/Poland | [sin.put.poznan.pl](https://sin.put.poznan.pl/) | SINUS | Yes | No | No
 UVA | Vaasa/Finland | [osuva.uwasa.fi](https://osuva.uwasa.fi/) | DSpace | No | **No?** | No
 UMons | Mons/Belgium | [orbi.umons.ac.be](https://orbi.umons.ac.be/) | Orbi | No | No | No

+---
+- In [requetesUCAN_DSPACE.ipynb](./requetesUCAN_DSPACE.ipynb) you can find how to interrogate HAL(UPHF) portal via python.
+- In requetesUVHC_HAL.ipynb you can find how to interrogate HAL(UPHF) portal via python.